Your ideal role could be ...

 Master's in Early Childhood Special Education

-Do I need a certification to teach special education?
+Do I need a certification to teach?